 Since 1971, "Soul Train" has been the "American Bandstand" of the African-American community.
 Even today, "Soul Train" continues to be the showcase of urban artists and their chart-topping singles.
 The program also continues to be the place for beautiful dancers and their dance moves, though the dance and the dancers' attire are a bit more risque due to the changing times.
-Written by

 Tim Traylor <Sundown305@yahoo.com>